elasticio/elasticio.github.io/content/_guides/mapping-data.md

 ## Using advanced mapping mode

 In the previous section you learned how to map data between two steps of an integration flow using a JSONata expression.
 This is a convenient approach, however, the graphical mapping in the *Integrator mode* has certain limitations.
-For example, the array-to-array mapping is only possible in the *Developer mode*.
-For that purpose we recommend switching to the *Developer mode* to continue.

-> **Note** Array-to-array mappings is only possible in the *Developer mode*.

 The following screenshot demonstrates the *Developer mode*.